 - Director and committee independence.
-With the exception of Mr. Maleh, our president, chief executive officer and director, all of our directors (including Messrs.
-Booth and Concannon and Ms. Detrick, who are standing for re-election at the annual meeting) are independent directors under the rules of the Nasdaq Stock Market.
-Our board of directors has determined that our independent directors under these rules are Dr. Moriarty, Prof. Holthausen, Messrs.
-Avery, Booth, Concannon and Whitman, and Mses.
-Detrick and Hawthorne.
+With the exception of Paul Maleh our president, chief executive officer and chairman of the board, all of our directors (including Prof. Holthausen, who is not standing for reelection at the annual meeting and Prof. Tookes, Dr. Taylor and Ms. Keenan, each of whom is standing for election at the annual meeting) are independent directors under the rules of the Nasdaq Stock Market.
+Our board of directors has determined that our independent directors under these rules are Profs.
+Holthausen and Tookes, Dr. Taylor, Messrs.
+Avery, Booth and Concannon, and Mses.
+Detrick and Keenan.
 Each member of our audit committee, nominating and corporate governance committee, and compensation committee meets the independence requirements of the Nasdaq Stock Market for membership on the committees on which he or she serves. - Audit committee.
 Our audit committee is directly responsible for appointing, determining the compensation of, evaluating and, when necessary, terminating our independent registered public accountants.
 Our independent registered public accountants report directly to our audit committee.
-Our board of directors has determined that it has at least three audit committee financial experts under the rules of the Securities and Exchange Commission.
+Our board of directors has determined that it currently has three audit committee financial experts as defined under the rules of the Securities and Exchange Commission.
 Our audit committee's prior approval is required for all audit services and non-audit services (other than de minimis non-audit services as defined by the Sarbanes-Oxley Act) to be provided by our independent registered public accountants.
 The audit committee has delegated the authority to provide such pre-approval to its chairman if the chairman determines in good faith that the applicable services would not impair the independence of our independent registered public accountants.
 Our audit committee is responsible for reviewing and assessing the adequacy of its charter on an annual basis. - Compensation committee.
-Our compensation committee is responsible for recommending to our board of directors our general compensation philosophy and policies, and for reviewing and approving (or recommending to our board of directors for approval) the compensation of our executive officers and other members of our senior management.
+Our compensation committee is responsible for recommending to our board of directors our general compensation philosophy and policies, and for reviewing and approving (or recommending to our board of directors for approval) the compensation of our executive officers, directors and other members of our senior management.
 The compensation committee is also directly responsible for appointing, determining the compensation of, overseeing and evaluating the independence of our compensation consultants.
-Our compensation committee is responsible for reviewing and assessing the adequacy of its charter on an annual basis.

-- Committee authority.
+Our compensation committee is responsible for reviewing and assessing the adequacy of its charter on an annual basis. - Committee authority.
 Each of our audit committee, nominating and corporate governance committee, and compensation committee has the authority to retain independent advisors and consultants, with all fees and expenses paid by us. - Whistleblower procedures.
-Our audit committee has adopted procedures for the treatment of complaints regarding accounting, internal accounting controls or auditing matters, including procedures for the confidential and anonymous submission by our directors, officers, employees and outside consultants of concerns regarding questionable accounting, internal accounting controls or auditing matters.
+Our audit committee has adopted procedures for the treatment of complaints regarding accounting, internal control over financial reporting or auditing matters, including procedures for the confidential and anonymous submission by our directors, officers, employees and outside consultants of concerns regarding questionable accounting, internal control over financial reporting or auditing matters.